Mastodon

 What about ISA wrappers vs taxable accounts?

 The wrapper is doing more work than most people realise.
 Inside an ISA, a 7% expected return stays at 7%.
-Outside one, dividend tax and capital gains chew it down to roughly 5.5% for a basic-rate taxpayer and less for higher earners.
+Outside one, dividend tax and capital gains chew it down to roughly 5.5% for a basic-rate taxpayer and less for higher earners (illustrative figures based on current allowances; your actual position will depend on the dividend yield, gains realised, and other income).
 The headline maths can flip purely on whether the investment sits in a wrapper.
-Fill ISA and pension headroom before you even ask the overpay-or-invest question.
+Many UK households look at filling ISA and pension headroom before considering overpayment, but this is general information and not personalised advice.

 What about overpayment fees and lock-in penalties?